atlasxomics/ftp_downloader/README.md

 ```
 wget -c -r <link> -P <output>
 ```
-so idk should work with most download urls.
+so should work with most download urls.